FroshTheFrog/mcts-for-maximizing-nondifferentiable-functions/README.md

 The possible mutations are as follows for each value in the state. **Note:** I kept in mind prime factorization when choosing these mutations.
 * Add 1
 * Subtract 1
-* Multiply 2 or 3 or 5 or 7 or 11
+* Multiply 2, 3, 5, 7 or 11
-* Divide 2 or 3 or 5 or 7 or 11
+* Divide 2, 3, 5, 7 or 11

 ### **Utility Function**
 For the utility function, to make it nondifferentiable, I randomly constructed a tree that the state could be run through.
-A predicate moves the state in one direction or another at each node based on if one of its values is greater than a threshold.
+A predicate moves the state in one direction or another at each node based on if one of the state's values is greater than a threshold.
 At each leaf is a random array of values.
 The utility of a state is found by moving it through the tree and then taking the dot product of it and its leaf.

 ### **Rollout Strategy**
 The rollout strategy selects actions based on a greedy heuristic.
 This heuristic returns the max utility of all the states explored when doing a breadth-first search from each action to a depth.
 In practice however, this strategy was not performant, so the heuristic of each mutation was defined as the utility of the state that it led to.
 If you wish to increase the search depth passed a depth of 0, you can do so in `implementations\constants\HEURISTIC_SEARCH_DEPTH `.
 To encourage more exploration, I added an epsilon value that makes it choose a random action a percentage of the time.